track001/track001/README.md

 One of my main design philosophies: work should not become harder to use just because the system behind it is complicated.

 ---
+### 📝 Technical Writing Quick Reference — In Development

+I'm currently developing a quick-reference technical writing resource based on the kinds of writing patterns I use regularly in cyber mission analysis.

+The goal is to give coworkers a fast place to reference things like:

+- Structuring observations, findings, and mission impacts
+- Writing clear vulnerability and risk statements
+- Corrective action recommendation language
+- Transition words and technical sentence structure
+- Acronym and capitalization conventions
+- Rephrasing overly long or unclear technical sentences
+- Common terminology used in cyber and mission-focused reporting

+While this isn't intended to replace any existing formal writing guidance or organizational standards.
+I enjoy writing guides that are meant to be a practical companion for the small writing questions that come up while actually drafting a technical product.

+I'm currently building the resource and plan to publish an unclassified version as a future project on my GitHub portfolio for easy accessibility.

+**Technical Writing • Cyber Mission Analysis • Documentation • Knowledge Sharing**
 ## 💻 Featured Project: Battle of Brawn Competition System

 **Built for Springs Climbing Center's 300+ competitor Battle of Brawn**, this project grew out of tools I originally made to help staff run the competition more smoothly.